2023 TIME Incubator Grant Competition- will be announced soon

 - For the Description of the Project in Part II, please be sure to write for non-experts, clearly define abbreviations, limit jargon, and clearly state a scientific rationale and hypothesis.

-- Submit an electronic copy of the full application package to Salwa Nihal email: email@example.com
+- The deadline for submitting an electronic copy of the full application package to Salwa Nihal email: firstname.lastname@example.org is Tuesday March 7, 2023, by 4 pm.

 The following criteria will be considered when evaluating and ranking the applications:

-- The home institution of student applicant (i.e., Queen’s or external).
+- Home institution of student applicant (i.e., Queen’s or external).

-- Laboratory/research-related experience and career goals of the student applicant.
+- Laboratory/research-related experience and career goals of student applicant.

 - Proposed Project.